 Chris’ litigation experience includes representing government contractors in federal and state courts, alternative dispute resolution, bid protests, procurement-related disputes, Contract Disputes Act claims, Civil False Claims Act claims, and suspension and debarment proceedings.

 Chris is listed in the 2014, 2015 and 2017 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Construction.
-He was recognized in 2014, 2015, 2016 and 2017 as a Washington D.C.
+He was recognized in 2018 and the four years immediately preceding as a Washington D.C.
 “Rising Star” for Government Contracts by Super Lawyers magazine.

 Insights View All

 Catholic University of America Columbus School of Law, J.D.
 (2008) cum laude

 College of William and Mary, B.A., History and Sociology (2003)

 U.S. District Court for the District of Columbia

 U.S. District Court for the District of Virginia

 U.S. District Court for the District of Maryland